• Best of Web

 By Lawrence W. Reed

 Swan was a remarkable figure in America’s formative years, about whom remarkably little has been written.
 I found two articles, referenced below, but no biographies.
 He deserves a full one.
-On this date in 1795—July 9—he did the new country an enormous favor, one that ought to be remembered.
+Two hundred and thirty years ago on this date in 1795—July 9—he did the new country an enormous favor, one that ought to be remembered.

 Born in Scotland in 1754, Swan emigrated to the British colony of Massachusetts as a boy.
 He wasn’t even 20 yet when he joined the Sons of Liberty, the organization of patriots that often promoted civil disobedience against London’s rule.
 Swan dressed as a Mohawk Indian and help dumped tea into Boston’s harbor in the famous Tea Party of 1773.
 Two years later he fought at the Battle of Bunker Hill, where he was wounded twice.
 He generously supported the Continental Army with money he earned in real estate and as an apprentice in a Boston firm that imported nautical books and devices.
 During the conflict with the mother country, he also served in the Massachusetts legislature and on the Board of War, which assisted the Congress in obtaining supplies for the troops.